enso-org/enso-archive/doc/design/runtime/unbounded-recursion.md

 Main.testCountedExecutor      1000000  avgt    5  107.034 ±  2.076  ms/op
 ```

-As is obvious, this is a significant slowdown from the pure loop case, with
+As is obvious this is quite slow when compared to the Haskell case, with around
-roughly a three orders of magnitude growth.
-A significant amount of time seems
-to be spent in the OS-level context switches, contributing to the performance
+a 5x slowdown.
+A significant amount of the time appears to be spent on OS-level
+context switches, as the smaller cases that fit into the stack of a single
+thread are approximately equal to Haskell.
+It is hence possible that a method
-cost of this approach.
+that reduces the cost of context switching could make this approach feasible.

 ### Catching the Overflow
 Though it is heavily recommended against by the Java documentation, it is indeed